Russia's gays fear more violence after brutal murder

 Gay rights campaigners say the bill that won preliminary parliamentary approval in January contains no details on what is considered propaganda, and fear the possible proximity of children could be used to apply it to any gay rights rally or even displays of affection.

-Holding hands or kissing a same-sex partner in public, they say, might be enough to be hit with a $170 fine.
+Holding hands or kissing a same-sex partner in public, they say, might be enough to be hit with a $170 (110.6 pounds) fine.

 "The fact is that any demonstration of their sexual orientation is considered to be propaganda," said Yevgeny Arkhipovy of the Association of Russian Lawyers for Human Rights.

-Some of the local laws against exposing minors to gay "propaganda" are packaged with bans on promoting pedophilia.
+Some of the local laws against exposing minors to gay "propaganda" are packaged with bans on promoting paedophilia.

 "While an adult can choose how to live and whom to involve in your intimate life, it is forbidden to impose on children preferences of a non-traditional nature that contradict (our) traditions," Sergei Zheleznyak, a United Russia lawmaker and vice-speaker of the State Duma, said last month.